sschleemilch/slimline.nvim/README.md

 <!-- panvimdoc-ignore-end -->

-A minimal Neovim statusline written in Lua.
+Another Neovim statusline written in Lua.

+The goal is to provide a visual pleasing and efficient statusline.
-It started with doing my own statusline implementation.
+It started with writing my own statusline.
-Reason for writing it was mainly just 4 fun and having exactly what I want, function and aesthetic wise.
+Reason for writing was to learn more about the Neovim ecosystem and having exactly what I want, function and aesthetic wise.

-In the meantime it is a quite generic visual pleasing and configurable statusline.
+In the meantime it is a quite generic and configurable alternative to other popular statuslines.

-## Screenshots
+## Impressions

-Here are some screenshots.
+Here are some screenshots that might be a bit outdated.
 See [recipes](#recipes) for config examples.

 ![s22](./doc/screenshots/s22.png)
 ![s1](./doc/screenshots/s1.png)